City of Roma Announces RFQ for Mendez Avenue Engineering Design Services

 The selected engineering firm will be responsible for guiding the project from planning through construction.
 Preliminary project elements include:

-• Reconstruction of approximately 2,300 linear feet of roadway using reinforced concrete pavement designed for heavy truck traffic
+- Reconstruction of approximately 2,300 linear feet of roadway, including stabilized base and reinforced concrete pavement designed for heavy truck traffic

-• Drainage improvements to address existing deficiencies and extend roadway lifespan
+- Drainage improvements to address existing deficiencies and enhance long-term performance

-• Utility coordination and improvements, including water and wastewater infrastructure
+- Utility coordination and improvements, including water/wastewater and other underground infrastructure as required

-• Pedestrian enhancements, such as sidewalks, ADA-compliant ramps, and crosswalks
+- Pedestrian enhancements, including sidewalks, ADA-compliant ramps, and crosswalk improvements

-• Environmental compliance, including required documentation and coordination with state and federal agencies
+- Environmental compliance activities, including required documentation and coordination with applicable agencies

 Qualifications-Based Selection Process